rajsinghtech/portfolio/content/post/tailscale-operator/index.md

 weight: 1
 ---

 In this post, I will be discussing the **Tailscale Kubernetes Operator**, and how it can be used to manage Tailscale in a Kubernetes cluster.

+Live Kubernetes manifests can be found [here](https://github.com/rajsinghtech/kubernetes-manifests/tree/main/clusters/talos-robbinsdale/apps/tailscale).

 ## API Server Proxy